jonaskh/gaming-eq-store/api/Readme.md

 For authentication JWT is used.
 Upon registering a user a JWT token is created, containing the user name and which roles the user has.
 Each time a user attempts a restricted function (such as accessing admin page or adding item to cart), the front-end verifies the JWT token has the required role and username.

+## Installation

+In order to run the backend, a Docker Image with a database must also be running and configured in application.properties.
+Assuming a database is running, simply run the main method in an IDEA or through the terminal.